Fatty Liver Grade 2 Causes, Treatment, and Prevention for Bangladeshi Patients

 How long does it take to recover from Grade 2 fatty liver?

 Recovery timelines vary, but with consistent lifestyle changes, most patients see improvements within 6 to 12 months.
-It is advisable to consult your physician to ensure the plan aligns with your specific health needs.
+You should consult your physician to ensure the plan aligns with your specific health needs.